An exceptional place

 Centuries of history

-The Château de Couches, also known as the Château de Marguerite de Bourgogne, is a listed French historic monument.
-The château occupies a vast quadrangle, still surrounded by walls levelled on three sides.
+The Château de Couches, also known as the 'Marguerite de Bourgogne's Chateau', is a listed French historic monument.
+The château occupies a vast quadrilateral, still enclosed on three sides by walls reduced to parapet height.

 Discover image 1

-Historic monument typical of Burgundy architecture
+A historic monument typical of Burgundy architecture

 Discover image 2